Continued from Misunderstood Mennonite

 I ran to the door, hoping it would be George.
 And sure enough, it was.
-When I opened the door and saw him standing there smiling his perfect teeth at me, I knew that the day would still hard but manageable with him around.
+When I opened the door and saw him standing there smiling his perfect teeth at me, I knew that the day would still be hard but manageable with him around.

 “Good morning, sweetie.
 How are you doing?” he asked.

 I lifted my head up, shook it side to side as I made eye contact for a split second, then dropped my head down again.
-He walked through the door, closed it and said, “Oh, Anna, come here,” as he put his arms around me.
+He walked through the door, closed it, and said, “Oh, Anna, come here,” as he put his arms around me.
 And just like that, everything was better for a moment.

 “So, are you ready?
 Have you practiced swearing for today?” he laughed.

 I didn’t know where to turn my face as I turned all red and I said, “Ah… nooo, no more swearing for me,” in a low, serious, disappointed voice.

 “Ah… shit, I’m such an idiot.
 I’m sorry, Anna.
 I know that isn’t as funny to you as it is to me.
 I shouldn’t have asked you that.”